Sort out your tuition fee

 - If you have recently received a new passport or visa/Biometric Residence Permit (BRP card), take your passport and visa to the internatiaonal non-EU registration venue

-University payments to students If you rely on a bursary or scholarship to pay your bills note the first payment is made after you enrol and may not be in your bank account by the 1st day of the month.
-To avoid going overdrawn, you are strongly advised that your direct debits and standing orders should have a payment date on or after the second Monday of the month.
+- If you rely on a bursary, scholarship, grant or loan to pay your bills, please note the first payment is made after you enrol and may not be in your bank account by the 1st day of the month.
+To avoid going overdrawn, we advise direct debits/making regular payments after the 7th day of the month.

 - If you have not received a University maintenance payment you were expecting, please contact the Finance Payments section.